josephmbarnby/SocialTransfer_Barnby_etal_2024/README.md

-# SocialTransfer (Barnby et al., 2024)
-Repo for the paper: "Self-Other Generalisation Shapes Social Interaction and Is Disrupted in Borderline Personality Disorder"

 # Project Overview

 This repository contains data and codes for analyzing and simulating behavioral data from the Intentions Game, including both real and model-simulated data.
+Repo for the paper: "Self-Other Generalisation Shapes Social Interaction and Is Disrupted in Borderline Personality Disorder"

 ## Directory Structure